smswithoutborders/SMSWithoutBorders-customplatform-Slack/README.md

     - `code`: Temporal authorization code issued by slack after granting consent.
 - `POST /slack/send`:
 Send message to slack with stored access token
+  ###### Parameters
+    - `channel`: A channel ID or channel name you are currently present in.
+User ID if you want to DM someone.
+    - `message`: The message or text you intend sending.